adstriegel/cse20289-fa24/hw/hw08/README.md

    * For a clean entry, that should just be DateTime, ArchiveName, APPROVE.
    * For a bad entry, that should echo the reason file together with the clean information on a single line, e.g. DateTime, ArchiveName, QUARANTINE, SENSITIVE, SSN.

-## Extra Credit - REST API Interface
+## Extra Credit - REST API Interface - Up to 15 points

 Using Flask, create a server that allows one to post a file and have the file placed in the specified directory for scanning.
 The web server should then appropriately identify the result and post the result as a web response.